Dr Adele McCormick

 In 2010, I moved to the Department of Virology, Royal Free London NHS Foundation Trust, where I was employed as a HIV-1 Healthcare Scientist

-I joined the University of Westminster in January 2015, as a Lecturer in Molecular Biology and progressed to Senior Lecturer in August 2017.
+I joined the University of Westminster in January 2015, as a Lecturer in Molecular Biology and progressed to Senior Lecturer in August 2017 and appointed Reader in Molecular Virology in 2024.
 Since September 2022, I am Research Group Leader for Genomics and Infectious Diseases, which is part of the Centre for Optimal Health, and set up a Genomics suite for processing BSL-2 microorganisms for Whole Genome Sequencing (WGS).
-As research group leader for Genomics and Infectious Diseases, I mentor early career and mid career researchers as well as postdoctoral and PhD students.
+As research group leader for Genomics and Infectious Diseases, I mentor early career and mid career researchers as well as postdoctoral and PhD students and the group organised a one day research symposium in June 2024.

 I am International co-Director for the School of Life Sciences, and organised a Symposium on Research on Neurological conditions at the University of Westminster as well as a Field trip to EMBL, Heidelberg, in April 2023, funded by the Quintin Hogg Trust (QHT).